 We've refactored a number of processes to significantly boost the app, rendered site, and publishing performance, making sure your content scales from the first article to your ten thousandth.

-AMP Pages for Articles (coming in early July)
+AMP Pages for Articles (coming in July)

 Enable blog content for AMP in your blog settings to maximize mobile page performance for your blog content.

-Automatic RSS feeds (coming in early July)
+Automatic RSS feeds

 Need RSS?
 Turn any blog index, category, or author page into an RSS file that will show the most recent published articles on that page.

-Author pages (coming in early july)
+Author pages (coming in July)

 Enable author pages to automatically generate a unique page for your authors where users can see their work.
 Perfect for news site or multi-author blogs with guest contributors.